 Reading body language can be a useful skill, potentially helping you in social settings, the workplace, and at home.
 If you find that you struggle understanding nonverbal cues, therapy can help.
 Working with a licensed therapist, you can learn about common forms of body language and find out how you can both utilize and interpret them.
 For someone who is looking to talk through challenges regarding communication, online therapy may be a more comfortable environment than in-person therapy.

 Studies show that online therapy can help individuals conveniently work through symptoms of mental health conditions while also learning to communicate in healthy ways.
 In a study on the effects of online therapy for anxiety, researchers found that treatment led to reductions in both anxiety symptoms and negative expressions of emotion.
-The study also notes the increased accessibility and ease of communication provided by online therapy.

 Online therapy can be a convenient and flexible way of honing your communication skills and addressing other mental health challenges.
 With an online therapy platform like BetterHelp, you can talk with a therapist in the manner that you prefer, through video call, voice call, or in-app messaging.
 The ability to message your therapist anytime allows you to ask questions you may have forgotten during therapy or work on your communication skills outside of sessions.